-In our opinion, the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund complied, in all material respects, with the compliance requirements referred to above that are applicable to its Capitalization Grants for Drinking Water State Revolving Funds Program for the year ended June 30, 2017.
+In our opinion, the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its Capitalization Grants for Drinking Water State Revolving Funds program for the year ended June 30, 2019.

-Internal Control over Compliance
+Report on Internal Control over Compliance

 Management of the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing our audit, we considered the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's internal control over compliance with the types of requirements that could have a direct and material effect on its Capitalization Grants for the Drinking Water State Revolving Funds Program (CFDA 66.468) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audit of compliance, we considered the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's internal control over compliance with the types of requirements that could have a direct and material effect on its Capitalization Grants for Drinking Water State Revolving Funds program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on compliance for its Capitalization Grants for Drinking Water State Revolving Funds program and to test and report on internal control over compliance in accordance with the Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's internal control over compliance.
 A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirement of a federal program on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of a federal program that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance of deficiencies, in internal control over compliance of deficiencies, in internal control over compliance with a type of compliance of deficiencies, in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance is a deficiency or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of a federal program that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charge with governance.

-Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
+Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
 We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.